SouhailY/Trafic_light_classifier/README.md

     Finally, we'll write one function that uses our feature to classify *any* traffic light image.
 This function will take in an image and output a label.
 We'll also be given code to determine the accuracy of the classification model.
 5. **Evaluate the model**.
     To pass this project, the classifier must be >90% accurate and never classify any red lights as green for safety reasons.

-## Feature used : brightness feature using HSV color space.